josealvarez97/TheReadingClub-Public/README.md

 # TheReadingClub-Public
-I have been building this but it's private and for-profit.
+I built this but it's private and for-profit.
 Check out the website (https://www.thereadingclubapp.com/) and download the iOS beta (https://testflight.apple.com/join/OGNZivve).

 - Developed learn-to-read app (https://www.thereadingclubapp.com/) that is highly interactive and leverages data science tools to (1) engage kids and their parents or teachers in reading together, and (2) enable parents